389ds/389ds.github.io/docs/389ds/design/ansible-ds.md

 #### Architecture

+This module is derivated from Ansible action plugin  example and:

+- Get needed variables from the plugin parameters and ansible inventory.

+- Perform some computation on theses variables:

+  - Evaluate Jinja2 expressions (mostly to evaluate vault variable)
+  - Merge values according to the ds389_merge_xxx variables

+- Call the ds389_module with proper parameters:

+  - in ds389_server dict for the 389ds related variables
+  - in ds389_ansible dict for ansible variables:

+- Format the result (adding some data when debbugin option are set_

+### ds_info fact plugin

+#### Goal

+Collect data about 389ds instances installed on host

+#### Architecture

-This module is derivated from Ansible module example and: using dsentities\_options as parameter spec to parse the ansible parameters creates a dsentities.YAMLRoot instance from these parameters calls the YAMLRoot.update method format the result
+This module is derivated from Ansible fact plugin example and:

+Get the ansible_hostname from Ansible environbment

+- Call the ds389_module with proper parameters:

+  - in ds389_info dict for the host and prefix variables
+  - in ds389_ansible dict for ansible variables: